-The state's failure to accord Indigenous Peoples legal recognition and protection to their lands, means that Indigenous Peoples often do not have access to and cannot use and control ancestral lands and resources.
+The state's failure to accord Indigenous people's legal recognition and protection to their lands, means that Indigenous peoples often do not have access to and cannot use and control ancestral lands and resources.
 This prevents them from sustaining their traditional activities such as hunting or fishing, or their cultural and spiritual practices.
-This has been the case of the indigenous communities Yakye Axa and Sawhoyamaxa, among others (see page 12).
+According to recent preliminary findings of the Special Rapporteur on the rights of Indigenous peoples, one of the foremost concerns of Indigenous peoples in Paraguay is the lack of the security of their rights to their lands, territories and resources.
+19

-In 2011 Paraguay supported a number of recommendations under the Human Rights Council's Universal Periodic Review (UPR) process, which called for concrete measures to strengthen the rights of Indigenous Peoples to their ancestral lands.
-19 In August 2012, in its written responses to the UN Human Rights Committee in the context of its review, the authorities repeated their commitment to address the persistent violations of the rights of Indigenous Peoples, making land rights a "priority issue".
-20
+In 2011 Paraguay supported a number of recommendations under the Human Rights Council's Universal Periodic Review (UPR) process, which called for concrete measures to strengthen the rights of Indigenous peoples to their ancestral lands.
+In August 2012, in its written responses to the HRC in the context of its review, the authorities repeated their commitment to address the persistent violations of the rights of Indigenous peoples, making land rights a "priority issue".

-While welcoming the commitments, Amnesty International believes that actions taken by the authorities to ensure that Indigenous Peoples can enjoy their right to traditional land remain insufficient.
-Domestic legal and administrative measures for addressing Indigenous land claims in Paraguay remain inadequate and ineffective, which has already been criticized by this Committee and by other international human rights bodies scrutinizing Paraguay's record on Indigenous Peoples' rights.21
+While welcoming the commitments, Amnesty International believes that actions taken by the authorities to ensure that Indigenous peoples can enjoy their right to traditional land remain insufficient.
+Domestic legal and administrative measures for addressing Indigenous land claims in Paraguay remain inadequate and ineffective, which has already been criticized by this Committee and by other international human rights bodies scrutinizing Paraguay's record on Indigenous peoples' rights.

-The Inter-American Court of Human Rights has stressed the need for a specific national land claims mechanism in order to address this fundamental issue, and for this mechanism to be established with the full participation of Indigenous Peoples.
-The Inter-American Court has ordered Paraguay to adopt in its domestic system, "[...]the legislative, administrative, and any other kind of measures that may be necessary to create an effective mechanism for indigenous peoples to claim ancestral or indigenous land, a mechanism that allows for the figures for the Chaco region.
-However, since that time, there have been no appropriate measures and plans to effectively deal with Indigenous' land titling.
+The Inter-American Court of Human Rights (the Court) has stressed the need for a specific national land claims mechanism in order to address this fundamental issue, and for this mechanism to be established with the full participation of Indigenous peoples.
+The Court has ordered Paraguay to adopt in its domestic system, "[...]the legislative, administrative, and any other kind of measures that may be necessary to create an effective mechanism for indigenous peoples to claim ancestral or indigenous land, a mechanism that allows for the